frankschoeman/kyubus-shader/README.md

+Now the latest update includes a native RetraArch shader using crt-guest!
-Kyubus Shader is a collection of Reshade retro CRT presets using existing shaders such as CRT-Royale and CRT-Lottes.
+Kyubus Shader is a collection of Reshade and RetroArch retro CRT presets using existing shaders such as CRT-Guest, CRT-Royale and CRT-Lottes.

 [![Video Preview](https://i.postimg.cc/3x8k0GyN/thumb.jpg)](https://youtu.be/8yyFveYiMFg)